Porur, Malappuram

-Porur is a small village in Malappuram district, Kerala, India.
-Manjeri also is a nearby town.
+Porur is a small village in the Malappuram district, Kerala, India.
+Manjeri is also a nearby town.

 Location

 Porur is located between Perinthalmanna and Wandoor.

 Transportation

 Porur village connects to other parts of India through Manjeri town.
 National Highway No. 66 passes through Parappanangadi and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 National Highway No.966 connects to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.